NourNafea/ASP.NET_MacOs/Readme.md

 `docker run -d — name MySQLServer -e ‘ACCEPT_EULA=Y’ -e ‘SA_PASSWORD=your_password123’ -p 1433:1433 mcr.microsoft.com/azure-sql-edge`
 ###### When the command completes successfully, go to the container option in the Docker desktop window and look for a container with the same name as the one we specified in the command.
 #### Step 6
 ###### After that, we can log in to Azure Data Studio using the credentials we just created.
 Here’s how you can get in touch with it.
+You can now construct queries to generate tables, stored procedures, and other objects using the new query option.
+If you forget your password, you may simply remove the image and establish a new one.